prince2398/gitStarred/README.md

 # GitStarred

-### Most Starred repositories from GitHub created in last 30 days.
+### Mst Starred repositories from GitHub created in last 30 days.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3.